-Michele has pursued their midwifery training from extensive self-study, assisting fellow midwives, through apprenticeship, and by attending relevant college classes, midwifery skill shares, and conferences.
+Michele pursued their midwifery training from extensive self-study, assisting fellow midwives, through apprenticeship, and by attending relevant college classes, midwifery skill shares, and conferences.
 They continue to seek out the newest information regarding homebirth, midwifery, and current studies on evidence based perinatal care.
 Michele attended college for Alcohol and Substance Abuse Counselling, Crime Victim Survivor Services and Counselling, and Psychological Anthropology.
 They completed the home study course through Hygieia College and was mentored by the late Jeannine Parvati-Baker.
-Michele has spent the better part of their life studying Complimentary and Alternative Medicine and Healthcare, Spiritual Practices, Rootwork, and Traditional Witchcraft.
+Michele has spent the better part of their life studying Complimentary and Alternative Medicine and Healthcare, Spiritual Practices (they are ordained), Rootwork, and Traditional Witchcraft.
 Their skill set and scope of practice reflects their diverse and unique educational and experiential background.

 Michele has been a camp counsellor, barista, cafe manager, retail store assistant manager, public school teacher, interior designer/decorator’s assistant, nanny, librarian, counsellor for addicts & rape survivors, student, spiritual advisor, ordained minister, and published and performing poet.

 Michele enjoys reading non-fiction works about birthworkers, anarchists/revolutionaries, midwifery, comparative religion, psychology, anthropology, queer theory, gender politics, library science, mathematics, and tea!
-They also enjoy writing: mainly poetry and short stories; they are a published poet and is ever so slowly writing their memoirs.
+They also enjoy writing: mainly poetry and short stories; they are a published poet and are ever so slowly writing their memoirs.
 Books are a passion for Michele, fuelling a desire to own a small, curated bookstore with their husband or open a specialised semi-public library.

 A bit of a coffee snob and tea enthusiast, in the past Michele put in their hours behind the bar as a barista and cafe manager.
 They are currently working on an entire website devoted to their love of tea.
 There will be tea.
 There is always time for tea.
 Michele would be delighted to make you a cuppa.